fokoamartin/NO-FOKIN/README.md

 # support vps
 ## No Ban By Heroku  {Modified}

-# If You Face Any Issue While Deploying Bot Contact Me On Telegram
+# If You Face Any Issue While Deploying Bot Or Ban Contact Me On Telegram
 ```
 https://t.me/XdaAbhi
 ```